PrototypeML/PrototypeML/docs/codegen.md

   repeat counts, repeat indices, etc. and all references to input and output port values within each block are resolved.

-This process is analagous to a linker concatenating different modules into program sections and resolving references.
+This process is analagous to a linker concatenating the program sections from different objects and resolving references.